 “Most organisations equip their employees with laptops precisely because they are mobile devices.
 In the case of business continuity being challenged, employees with laptops or tablets have full remote working capabilities, wherever they are.
 But this presents a security challenge as well.
 In this environment, basic security like software VPNs don’t really retain the control”, Michael explains.
 “When we’re talking with a customer about their security concerns, it is often an organisation’s people who are identified as being the highest risk.”

 IT Services Sales Director at Opus, Stephen Harte, explains how in a hybrid work model, employees are then bringing potentially infected devices back within the corporate network.

 “We are all familiar by now with the way in which a virus spreads.
 In a similar way, employees working flexibly are bringing their devices back into the corporate network, where they have the potential to infect other devices and systems across the business.
 While this shouldn’t deter organisations from embracing a hybrid model, it is a key consideration and an area where we’re seeing significant demands.
 Traditionally when we talk about security with our customers, we are having conversations about securing the network, so that’s something that’s changed.
 Fortunately, our range of security offerings is really strong right now, and we are working with our customers to recommend the right products to protect their devices.”

-Hybrid working presents organisations with new challenges but it also offers them opportunities that may not have been acceptable or available through the more traditional working model pre-pandemic.
+Hybrid working presents organisations with new challenges but it also creates hybrid working opportunities that may not have been acceptable or available through the more traditional working model pre-pandemic.

 “Looking at it from the point of view of the business, hybrid working creates an environment in which organisations can potentially get the most out of their workforce”, explains Matt.
 “Every employee is working in their preferred way, in an optimal environment.
 What we’re seeing is businesses looking at the technology solutions they need to enable this.”